-- (1) This column sets forth the target bonus amount for each NEO for the year ended December 31, 2020.
-There is no threshold bonus amounts for each individual NEO established under the Bonus Plan.
-Target bonuses were set as a percentage of each NEO's base salary earned for the year ended December 31, 2020.
-The maximum total bonus available to be paid to each NEO, upon maximum performance achievement, was 100% of each NEO's target bonus.
-The dollar value of the actual bonus award earned for the year ended December 31, 2020 for each NEO is set forth in the "Summary Compensation Table."
-As such, the amounts set forth in this column do not represent either additional or actual compensation earned by the NEOs for the year ended December 31, 2020. - (2) Represents the target number of shares that may be earned pursuant to performance-vesting stock options granted to our NEOs in 2020.
-The performance-vesting stock options will vest as follows, subject to the NEO providing continued service to us through each vesting date: 50% of the shares vest on March 31, 2023 provided that our compensation committee has determined that Performance Condition #1 (as defined below) has been met, and 50% of the shares vest on March 31, 2024 provided that our compensation committee has determined that Performance Condition #2 (as defined below) has been met.
-Performance Condition #1 means that the average closing price per share of our common stock in any 45 consecutive trading day period prior to March 15, 2023 has exceeded \$135 per share.
-Performance Condition #2 means that the average closing price per share of our common stock in any 45 consecutive trading day period prior to March 15, 2024 has exceeded \$170 per share. - (3) Amounts shown in this column do not reflect compensation actually received or amounts that may be realized in the future by the NEOs.
-The amounts shown in this column reflect the aggregate grant date fair value during year ended December 31, 2020 for the stock options granted to our NEOs in 2020 as computed in accordance with ASC 718.
+- (1) This column sets forth the target bonus amount for each NEO for the year ended December 31, 2021.
+There is no threshold bonus amount for each individual NEO established under the Bonus Plan.
+Target bonuses were set as a percentage of each NEO's base salary earned for the year ended December 31, 2021.
+The maximum total bonus that could be paid to each NEO, assuming maximum performance achievement, was 100% of each NEO's target bonus.
+The dollar value of the actual bonus award earned for the year ended December 31, 2021 for each NEO is set forth in the "Summary Compensation Table."
+As such, the amounts set forth in this column do not represent either additional or actual compensation earned by the NEOs for the year ended December 31, 2021. - (2) The shares subject to the stock option vest over a four-year period, with 1/48th of the shares vesting and becoming exercisable one month after the vesting commencement date, and an additional 1/48th of the shares subject to the option vest and become exercisable each month thereafter, subject to Mr. Lowe providing continued service to us through each vesting date. - (3) Amounts shown in this column do not reflect compensation actually received or amounts that may be realized in the future by Mr. Lowe.
+The amounts shown in this column reflect the aggregate grant date fair value during year ended December 31, 2021 for the stock options granted Mr. Lowe in 2021 as computed in accordance with ASC 718.